-A written design concept statement shall be submitted as part of the design review application.
-The statement should identify the significant site features, supports the reasoning behind the proposed architectural design and site plan, and explains how and why the project design is consistent with the intent of the Redevelopment Plan and addresses the Land Use Plan and Core Design Concepts enumerated above.
+A written design concept statement shall be provided as part of any design review submission or application.
+The statement should identify the significant site features, supports the reasoning behind the proposed architectural design and site plan, and explains how and why the project design is consistent with the intent of this Redevelopment Plan and addresses the Land Use Plan and Core Design Concepts enumerated above.